Prajwal-Poojary/Collaboration/README.md

-# ✨ Collab. - The Future of Connection
+# 🌌 Void - The Future of Connection

 > **Premium Real-Time Video Conferencing & AI Collaboration Platform**

 ![Project Banner](https://images.unsplash.com/photo-1618005182384-a83a8bd57fbe?q=80&w=2564&auto=format&fit=crop)

-**Collab** is a state-of-the-art video conferencing application designed for immersive collaboration.
+**Void** is a state-of-the-art video conferencing application designed for immersive collaboration.
 It features a stunning "Deep Space" glassmorphism UI, real-time AI transcription, and seamless screen sharing, all built on a robust full-stack architecture.

 ---